 With better knowledge about what motivates a child, parents and therapists can use different positive reinforcement techniques to modify a child’s behavior and teach them vital life skills.

-At Journey Autism & Behavioral Care Centers, we are committed to helping children and adults alike manage their symptoms effectively and live better and happier lives.
+At Journey ABA, we are committed to helping children and adults alike manage their symptoms effectively and live better and happier lives.

 We offer evidence-based ABA therapy to children, adolescents, and adults with autism and other intellectual and developmental disabilities (IDD), with a special focus on family support and individualized care.
 Our programs are led by experts in the field of ABA, and we ensure ongoing professional development and training for our staff.
 ABA therapy can make a difference for your family—reach out to us today to learn how.